jdkgabri/lookup/README.md

 Custom lightning web component of a Lookup.

 ## Introduction
-If the Salesforce standard component `Related List - Single` does not much your requirements, you may find this component useful.
-This component aims to allow Salesforce admins and Developers to further customize their lists and leverage the usage of additional functionalities.
+This component aims to provide a configurable lookup element to be used in a parent component.

 ## Table of contents